Survivor Series: WarGames (2022): SmackDown

 On the following episode of SmackDown, Sami Zayn credited The Usos (Jey Uso and Jimmy Uso) for securing their team's win; however, The Usos said it was because of Zayn.
 Sheamus interrupted, leading to a match between Zayn and Sheamus.
 During the match, a brawl between The Brawling Brutes (Ridge Holland and Butch) and The Bloodline (The Usos and Solo Sikoa) occurred at ringside, which allowed Jey to interfere in the match and give Zayn the win.
 The following week, The Usos successfully retained the Undisputed WWE Tag Team Championship against Sheamus and Butch after interference from Zayn and Sikoa.
 Afterwards, it was announced that Roman Reigns would return on the December 16 episode of SmackDown.
 There, it was revealed that Reigns and Zayn would face Kevin Owens and a partner of his choosing on the December 30 episode of SmackDown with Owens choosing John Cena as his partner, marking Cena's first televised match since SummerSlam in 2021, as well as his only match in 2022.
 On the December 30 episode, Owens and Cena defeated Reigns and Zayn when Owens pinned Zayn.
 The following week, Owens challenged Reigns for the Undisputed WWE Universal Championship at the Royal Rumble, which was made official.
 Also on that same episode, Drew McIntyre and Sheamus unsuccessfully challenged The Usos for the Undisputed WWE Tag Team Championship after interference from Sikoa.

 On the December 9 episode of SmackDown, Shayna Baszler and SmackDown Women's Champion Ronda Rousey attacked Shotzi in the parking lot.
 It was then reported that Shotzi suffered a broken hand, and would be out of action for six weeks.

 At the Royal Rumble, after Roman Reigns retained the Undisputed WWE Universal Championship against Kevin Owens, The Usos (Jey Uso and Jimmy Uso) and Solo Sikoa attacked Owens while Sami Zayn watched on in uncertainty.
 Reigns instructed Zayn to attack Owens with a chair to prove his loyalty, however, Zayn turned on and attacked Reigns with the chair instead.
 Zayn then apologized to Jey, who he had become friends with, only for Jimmy, Sikoa, and Reigns to attack Zayn as an emotionally distraught Jey left the ring as the rest of The Bloodline continued the assault.
 This would lead to a title match between Zayn and Reigns at Elimination Chamber where Reigns retained.
-After the match, Owens prevented The Bloodline (minus Jey) from doing further damage to Zayn.
+After the match, Owens prevented The Bloodline (except Jey) from doing further damage to Zayn.
+After several more weeks of feuding on the following episodes of Raw and SmackDown, including Jey turning on Zayn, on the March 17 episode of SmackDown, Owens saved Zayn from an attack by The Usos, and the two embraced.
+It was then confirmed that Zayn and Owens would face The Usos for the Undisputed WWE Tag Team Championship at WrestleMania 39.